 Who was Spartacus?

-Spartacus originated from Thrace in Greece.
+Spartacus originated from Thrace (largely modern day Bulgaria).
 This was a well-established source for slaves, and Spartacus was just one of the many who made the trek into Italy.

 He was sold as a gladiator to be trained at the school in Capua.
 Historians are unsure as to why, but some have claimed that Spartacus may have served in the Roman army.